 The constructs, principles, and methods of effective communication and motivation in health education and behavioral change will be examined.
 Concepts covered include theories of motivation, principles of teaching and learning, the client centered approach to education and counselling, and aspects of psychology which are fundamental to dental hygiene practice.
 Emphasis will be on the one-on-one clinical setting with reference to the community environment.
-Learners will be prepared for the second year clinic course where they will critique their communication skills in clinical patient interaction using video tape.
+Learners will be prepared for the second year clinic course where they will critique their communication skills in clinical patient interaction using DVD recording.

-DEHY 2821.03: Behavioral Foundations - Counselling Techniques & Public Speaking.
+DEHY 2821.03: Behavioral Foundations - Smoking Cessation and Patient Education Counselling Techniques.